Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Wrapping up

 Gathering your application logs is critical to understanding and debugging application workloads.
-Knowing manual commands is useful, but as your application and cluster scales, it’s important to implement a Cluster-level logging solution that fits your environment and requirements.
+Knowing manual commands is helpful, but as your application and cluster scales, it’s essential to implement a Cluster-level logging solution that fits your environment and requirements.

-In my next post, I’ll be diving into System and Cluster events and will step through how to easily ship and analyze your logs with observIQ.
+In my next post, I’ll dive into System and Cluster events and step through how to quickly ship and analyze your logs with observIQ.

 Joe Howell